8th Special Forces Group (United States)

 The 8th Special Forces Group of the United States Army was established in 1963 at Fort Gulick, Panama Canal Zone.
-The primary mission of the 8th Special Forces Group (Airborne) [(SFG(A)] was counter-insurgency training for the armies of Latin America.
+The primary mission of the 8th Special Forces Group (Airborne) [(SFG (A)] was counter-insurgency training for the armies of Latin America.
 Some training was performed under the sponsorship of the School of the Americas, also located at Fort Gulick.

-In May 1962, the advance party from Company D, 7th SFG(A) departed from Ft.
-Bragg, NC to Fort Gulick, Panama, at that time in the Panama Canal Zone, to establish the 8th SFG(A).
-Three months later, in August 1962, Major Melvin J. Sowards, Commander of Company D, 7th SFG(A) moved the main body of the company to the Canal Zone.
+In May 1962, the advance party from Company D, 7th SFG (A) departed from Ft.
+Bragg, NC to Fort Gulick, Panama, at that time in the Panama Canal Zone, to establish the 8th SFG (A).
+Three months later, in August 1962, Major Melvin J. Sowards, Commander of Company D, 7th SFG (A) moved the main body of the company to the Canal Zone.
 They would be followed by augmentation detachments.
 Upon their arrival, the basic organization of the Special Action Force (SAF) was completed and Lieutenant Colonel Sawyer assumed command.
-The legendary Lieutenant Colonel Arthur D. Simons, aka "Bull", then took command of Company D, 7th SFG(A) 18 January 1963 and LTC Sawyer became the Executive Officer.
-On 12 April 1963, under the command of LTC Simons, the SAF elements of the 7th SFG(A) were officially redesignated, as authorized by the Department of the Army and the 8th SFG(A) was activated.
+The legendary Lieutenant Colonel Arthur D. Simons, aka "Bull", then took command of Company D, 7th SFG (A) 18 January 1963 and LTC Sawyer became the Executive Officer.
+On 12 April 1963, under the command of LTC Simons, the SAF elements of the 7th SFG (A) were officially redesignated, as authorized by the Department of the Army and the 8th SFG (A) was activated.

 Organization

 The 8th's full designation was 8th Special Forces Group (ABN), Special Action Force (SAF), Latin America.
 The 8th was the US Army's only full SAF.
-In addition to the two line Special Forces companies, the SAF included a Military Intelligence detachment, a Medical detachment, a Military Police detachment, an Engineer detachment, an Army Security Agency detachment, and the 9th Psychological Warfare Company (ABN), the predecessor unit of the US Army's present-day 9th Psychological Operations Battalion (ABN).
+In addition to the two line Special Forces companies, the SAF included the 9th Psychological Warfare Company (ABN), predecessor unit of the US Army's present-day 9th Psychological Operations Battalion (ABN), the 146th Engineer, 255th Medical, 550th Military Police, 3rd Civil Affairs (CA), 610th Military Intelligence, and the 401st Army Security Agency (ASA) Special Operations detachments.

 Special Forces at this time didn't use designators like "battalion".
 A Special Forces company (which later became a battalion) was commanded by a Lt.
 Colonel and was designated as a "C" team.
 The 8th had 2 "C" teams.
 Each "C" team had 3 "B" teams and each "B" team had 5 "A" teams.
 The 8th SAF also operated the NCO Academy, Airborne School and Underwater Operations School for the United States Army South (USARSO).
 They also provided support for the Jungle Warfare School at Fort Sherman, later renamed the Jungle Operations Training Center.